-MRH is the largest operator of filling stations in the UK.
-They operate a large number of a-road services, as well as the forecourts at several motorway services.
+MRH was the largest independent operator of filling stations in the UK.
+They operated a large number of a-road services, as well as the forecourts at several motorway services.
 They formed throughout the late 2000s and the early 2010s following the merge of two large forecourt operators, Malthurst and Pace.

 Malthurst was a dealer-group operating over 150 service stations in the UK, was one of the oldest and largest independent petrol retailers in the UK.
 They owned a number of larger service areas including the former Rainton site.

 The Pace brand had a strong heritage in the UK motor fuels market having originally been developed by the motor industry entrepreneur Victor Gauntlett in the early 1970s.
 By the time that the brand was acquired by the Kuwait Petroleum group in 1986 it had a strong presence in the retail motor fuels market.